williamthom-as/pal/README.md

 Pal is a tool for automating simple cloud spend analysis.
 It provides just enough features to be useful.
 - **Analysis as Code** [*In Progress*]: Describe simple routines to extract, filter and manipulate data from cloud provider spreadsheets.
-  - Export data into common data formats for further analysis or visualisation in a different tool.
+  - Quickly filter, manipulate and transform your spreadsheet into consumable, understandable insight.
-  - Examples of this are provided in our templates folder.
+  - Export filtered data into common data formats for further analysis or visualisation in a different tool.
 - **Forecasting** [*To Do*]: Pipe data from your results into common forecasting algorithms.
 - **Plugins** [*To Do*]: Extend Pal hooks with your own functionality.

 ## Use Cases